QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 ![UML If Syntax 1](_uml/if.svg)
 ![UML If Syntax 2](_uml/if_001.svg)

 The most fitting condition if the one that will be used.
 You may add a note to ensure there is no doubt about it.
+A better approach is to only use `True` and `False` and chain them.

 <br>